 Some insurers offer policies specifically designed for new builds, which consider unique aspects like the NHBC Buildmark warranty.
 Clear communication with the insurer about the property's specifics is essential for adequate coverage.

-Understanding new build warranties
+New build warranties

 What does the NHBC warranty cover?

-The first two years post-construction, the builder is responsible for rectifying most defects.
+In the first two years post-construction, the builder is responsible for rectifying most defects.
 From years three to ten, the warranty covers major structural problems and certain aspects of the building envelope, such as the roof and walls.

-Buildmark and beyond: NHBC guarantee explained
+Buildmark and beyond: the NHBC guarantee

 The NHBC's Buildmark warranty is more than just a standard cover.
 It starts from the exchange of contracts, offering an extra layer of security to buyers even before moving in.
-This aspect is particularly significant as it safeguards your investment during the crucial final stages of the build.
+This aspect is particularly significant as it safeguards your investment during the final stages of the build.

 The warranty includes specific protections, such as deposit insurance, which ensures your deposit is secure if the builder faces financial difficulties.